peterhudec/cljsx/README.md

 ### Escaping

-The `cljsx/jsx>` macro uses some symbols as part of its DSL like the `...` as the _props spread_ operator, and the `>` as the end of _props tag_.
+The `jsx>` macro uses some symbols as part of its DSL like the `...` as the _props spread_ operator, and the `>` as the end of _props tag_.
-It also treats specially symbols on the function call position whose names start with the `<` character, which it recognises as _JSX tags_.
+It also specially treats symbols on the function call position whose names start with the `<` character, which it recognises as _JSX tags_.

 The macro doesn't have any special escape mechanism, but it relies on what's already available in Clojure.
-So if you need to pass the `>` as a value of a prop, or you happen to have a var assigned to a symbol starting with the `<` character, you can dereference the vars with the `@` reader macro:
+So if you need to pass the `>` function as a value of a prop, or you happen to have a var assigned to a symbol starting with the `<` character, you can dereference the vars with the `@` reader macro:

 ```clj
 (ns my-shadow-cljs-react-app.main